Associate of Arts

-The UC Clermont College campus is on 92 wooded acres located in Batavia, Ohio, in the heart of Clermont County.
-We are relatively small and our faculty-to-student ratio is low.
-You will find small class size and personal interaction with your instructors create the ideal learning environment.
+The UC Clermont campus is located on 91 wooded acres in Batavia, Ohio, in the heart of Clermont County.
+Our faculty-to-student ratio is low.
+You will find small class sizes and personal interaction with your instructors create the ideal learning environment.
 Parking is convenient and at no additional charge.
 Plus, our tuition is the lowest of the UC colleges.

-Not only do you receive the academic preparation necessary for transition to a bachelor’s program, you also receive valuable skills while training that are not typically offered at the undergraduate level.
+Not only do you receive the academic preparation necessary for transition to a bachelor’s degree program, you also receive valuable skills while training that are not typically offered at the undergraduate level.
 You will get firsthand, supervised experience in performing the actual duties of a professional social worker.
 Such direct experience is invaluable in helping you confirm career choices and to provide motivation for learning.

-To transfer to UC Clermont, you must be in good academic standing at the college or university you last attended.
-We accept transfer applications all year long and you may start any semester, provided your transcripts arrive in time to be evaluated before the start of the semester you wish to attend.
+We accept transfer applications all year long, and you may start any semester, provided your transcripts arrive in time to be evaluated before the start of the semester you wish to attend.

 If you have not taken college-level mathematics or English, you will need to take the placement test.

-Other UC students may transfer into Clermont College by completing the application for change in college and program form available from most UC admissions offices including ours, (513) 732-5319.
+Other UC students may transfer into Clermont College by completing the application for change in college and program.
 You are urged to see your advisor before transferring into a different major to minimize any impact on your degree progress.

 You must demonstrate English proficiency.
 You must also meet admissions deadlines and visa requirements, and provide documentation of sufficient funds before we can complete your admission.
-Please call the International Admissions Office (513) 556-2069 for details, or email email@example.com with questions.
+Please call the International Admissions Office (513) 556-2069 for details or email firstname.lastname@example.org with questions.

 Learn more about becoming an international student at UC Clermont.